ContextLab/autoFR/README.md

-# autoFR
+# Overview
-A free recall experiment template with automated speech decoding.
+AutoFR is a verbal free recall experiment that incorporates automatic speech-to-text processing by wrapping the [Google Cloud Speech API](https://cloud.google.com/speech).
 We've implemented the experiment using [jsPsych](http://www.jspsych.org/) and [psiTurk](https://psiturk.org/) for easy deployment on [Amazon Mechanical Turk](https://www.mturk.com/mturk/welcome).
 (You can also follow the instructions below to run the experiment locally.)
+This code may be used "as is," or it may be used as a template to create your own variants of this experiment.

 # Installing autoFR
 + Install [Docker](https://www.docker.com/) and [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html)